Oranga/Fade/README.md

 Fade
 ====

-(Work in progress) An experimental Android based game.
+(Work in progress) An experimental Mobile game.